-12 Best Black Comedy Movies on Netflix (2021)
+12 Best African American Comedy Movies on Netflix Right Now

 8. 2 Alone in Paris (2008)

-This is a comedic post-apocalyptic story set in Paris where only two people are alive.
-One of them is a police officer, who has for long been on the hunt for a notorious thief, while the other, amazingly, is the crook himself.
-The former one’s name is Gervais and the criminal’s name is Curtis.
-Even after the apocalypse, the enmity between the two has not stopped, but as they realize they are the only two present, the duo decides that they might as well start behaving amicably with each.
+This is a comedic post-apocalyptic story set in Paris, where only two people are alive.
+One of them is a police officer, who has forever been on the hunt for a notorious thief, while the other, amazingly, is the crook himself.
+The former one’s name is Gervais, and the criminal’s name is Curtis.
+Even after the apocalypse, the enmity between the two has not stopped, but as they realize they are the only two present, the duo decides that they might as well start behaving amicably with each other.
 The movie has been praised for its visual effects.
 Critics have also praised the way post-apocalyptic Paris was shown in the movie.
-Ramzy Bedia, Eric Judor are the two lead actors of this movie which is directed by Ramzy Bedia.
+Ramzy Bedia and Eric Judor are the two lead actors of this movie, which is directed by Ramzy Bedia.

 Read More: Best Car Racing Movies on Netflix